-Emperor Dasharatha had a trustworthy prime minister named Sumantra and eight educated, scholarly ministers who helped him with government affairs.
-The court also included royal priests like Vashishtha, Vamadeva, and Javali, who advised the emperor.
-Despite his wealth and splendor, as well as three beautiful queens—Kaushalya, Sumitra, and Kaikeyi—Emperor Dasharatha was unhappy because he had no children to continue his dynasty.
-After discussing this with his ministers and royal priests, they proposed that he perform a Putrakameshti Yagya in order to bear a child.
+Despite his wealth and splendor, Emperor Dasharatha was unhappy because he had no children to continue his dynasty.
+His ministers and royal priests proposed that he conduct a Putrakameshti Yagya in order to bear a child.

 Sumantra suggested inviting Sage Shringi to conduct the yagya, which took place on the Sarayu riverbank in Ayodhya.
 During the ritual, the gods approached Lord Vishnu and pleaded, "O Lord, the demons and their king, Ravana, have become exceedingly powerful and threaten the existence of gods and humans alike.
 Emperor Dasharatha is currently conducting a yagya to beget children.
 Please be born as four sons to Emperor Dasharatha and his queens to vanquish the demons."